0xfederama/mindot/README.md

 Mindot works by saving the paths to the dotfiles in `~/.config/mindot/files.json` and uses `backup` (to copy them from the home to the directory you specify) or `restore` (to copy them from the current directory to the home).

+Sometimes it has to be executed with `sudo`, I honestly don't know why.

 ## Example
 My use case is:
 - add the dotfiles I want to backup using `mindot add file1 file2`